ray-project/ray/doc/source/api.rst

 The function can then be invoked with ``f.remote``.
 Invoking the function creates a **task** which will be scheduled on and executed by some worker process in the Ray cluster.
 The call will return an **object ID** (essentially a future) representing the eventual return value of the task.
+Anyone with the object ID can retrieve its value, regardless of where the task was executed (see `Getting values from object IDs`_).

-When a remote function returns, its outputs will be serialized into a string of bytes and stored in an object store (whichever object store the worker that executed the task is connected to).
+When a task executes, its outputs will be serialized into a string of bytes and stored in the object store.

 Note that arguments to remote functions can be values or object IDs.